tnyeanderson/heart-sms-backend/docs/getting-started.md

 The web client also makes calls to the API, but since browsers can't use MQTT directly, a websocket endpoint is included in `heart-sms-mqtt` for web clients to connect to.

+Finally, there is an `/article` endpoint which uses `@postlight/mercury-parser`.
+This is called from the android app in lieu of Klinker's article api, and aims to make articles more readable when viewed in the app.

 ## Services, endpoints, and ports

 | Description | External Port | Internal port | Reverse Proxy Endpoints           | Container         |